zeitspace/interviewing-session/README.md

 * Articles
   * [10 UX interviewing tips from a journalist](https://www.zeitspace.com/blog/10-ux-interviewing-tips-from-a-journalist) by Kelly Pedro, journalist at Zeitspace.
 If you liked what we covered in this session, be sure to take a look at Kelly's list of tips.
+  * [Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans](https://ethics.gc.ca/eng/policy-politique_tcps2-eptc2_2018.html) is an ethics policy provided by the Government of Canada.

 * Videos